Wisconsin January 19, 2020

 Located at 5400 W Hampton Ave, Milwaukee, WI 53218.

 Old-school, simple burgers, fries and malts seem to be a common theme on this list.
 If you're making them right, people don't care where you're serving them from - they'll line up and wait.
-Mihm's is another charcoal-fired grill.
+Mihm's is another charcoal-fired grill, and locals swear by their delicious eats.
 Order a malt and sip on that at the counter while you wait for your smoky, delicious burger.
+Old school vibes abound at this enchanting local eatery.

 Located at 342 Chute St, Menasha, WI 54952.

-One of the best things about Wedl's is how you'll look right past it if you see pictures of it next to the farmhouse who shares the street.
+Since 1916, locals have adored the big flavors served up at this modest hamburger stand.
+One of the best things about Wedl's is how you'll look right past it if you see pictures of it next to the farmhouse that shares the street.
 For more than a century, people have come from all over the greater Milwaukee area to get a Wedl's burger.
 Open seasonally, it's an institution.
 There's no shortage of great, iconic burgers in the Milwaukee area, so you know Wedl's must be doing something right.

 Located at 200 E Racine St, Jefferson, WI 53549.

+Craving something different?
+Stray away from the traditional comfort food our state specializes in and dig into a seafood entree.
 A sort of unconventional member of the list, St. Paul's is located on the far east side of the Milwaukee Public Market.
 There's about 10 counter seats and then same number of tables set up on the other side of the walkway and they're always full of people taking advantage of the freshest fish in the city.
 These guys are constantly flying in fresh product - go on an off-peak time and get someone at the counter to talk oysters with you.
 You'll learn a bunch and leave incredibly happy and full.
-The lobster roll is one of the better one's I've had this side of New England and they have a $15.95 lobster dinner.
+The lobster roll is one of the better one's I've had this side of New England and they have an incredible lobster dinner.
 There are a lot of options at the market, but even locals make the trek to the Third Ward for this treat.

 Located at 400 N Water St, Milwaukee, WI 53202.